nanocurrency/nano-docs/docs/integration-guides/index.md

-title: Get started integrating nano
+title: Get started integrating Nano
-description: An introduction to the process of starting a nano integration
+description: An introduction to the process of starting a Nano integration

-# Integrating with nano
+# Integrating with Nano

-If you're looking for details about how to integrate your application or service with nano, you've come to the right place!
+If you're looking for details about how to integrate your application or service with Nano, you've come to the right place!
 There are a variety of ways to do integrations and this documentation is focused on situations requiring custom development.
-If you are looking for a more plug-and-play option to accept nano payments or donations, we recommend heading to https://nano.org/accept-nano for some simpler options.
+If you are looking for a more plug-and-play option to accept Nano payments or donations, we recommend heading to https://nano.org/accept-nano for some simpler options.

 ## What is needed to integrate?

-The most basic integration with nano will require:
+The most basic integration with Nano will require:

-1. Access to make RPC calls to a nano node
+1. Access to make RPC calls to a Nano node
 1. A method of doing work generation for any blocks created
 1. Some form of a wallet to manage the private/public keys for your accounts